Tesla0Maximum/data-analysis/README.md

 **Overview**

-This repository contains the term paper and related data analysis for a study on the used car market.
+This repository contains the research and related data analysis for a study on the used car market.
 The project explores various factors influencing the selling prices of used cars, utilizing statistical methods and data visualization techniques.

 **Contents**